DocuSign Inc. Developer Terms and Conditions

 (x) use the API other than on an individual transactional basis (i.e., You will not permit Your users to access the DocuSign Content in bulk);

-(xi) make more calls to the API than permitted by Our API guidelines or any other restrictions in this Agreement;
+(xi) make more calls that allowed or any calls to the API that are not permitted by Our applicable API guidelines or in violation of any other restrictions in this Agreement;

 (xii) frame any web page served by DocuSign servers, unless you have secured Our prior written permission;